 Determining the Amount of a TI Allowance for Build-Outs

-- The creditworthiness of the tenant: determined by credit rating, time in business and the long-term prospects of the business.
+- The creditworthiness of the tenant as determined by credit rating, time in business, and the long-term prospects of the business.

-- The size of the landlord: larger commercial property owners usually will provide larger tenant improvement allowances, since they will have deeper pockets and a greater risk tolerance.
+- The net worth of the landlord.
+Property owners with extensive portfolios usually provide larger tenant improvement allowances, since they will have deeper pockets and a greater risk tolerance.

-Tenant improvement build-out costs also are impacted by the type of building that is being leased.
+Tenant improvement build-out costs also are impacted by the type of building being leased.

 First Generation (also known as a shell): A space that has never been occupied before, probably with only a concrete floor.
 Tenant improvement build-outs to these spaces also are known as capital improvement projects.
-Usually, these involve major alterations to the look and infrastructure of office space.
-These projects generally require a larger budget than improving existing space.
+Usually, these involve major alterations to the look and infrastructure of the building.
+These projects generally require a significantly larger budget than entact offices.

 Second Generation: A space that has been previously occupied and built out.
 It may contain improvements that an incoming tenant can reuse or repurpose.
 Improvements to second-gen spaces, also known as renovations, include minor projects that are mostly visual.
 Frequently, these require a low amount of work and expenses, such as new paint and carpet.